Margex Review – Fees, Deposits, Withdrawals & Security Explained

-The answer is only three letters short: S, E and C (the Securities Exchange Commission).
-The reason the SEC is so rigid and ban-friendly is because the US does not allow foreign companies to solicit US investors, unless those foreign companies are also registered in the US (with the SEC).
+The answer is only three letters short: S, E, and C (the Securities Exchange Commission).
+The reason the SEC is so rigid and ban-friendly is that the US does not allow foreign companies to solicit US investors unless those foreign companies are also registered in the US (with the SEC).
 If foreign companies solicit US investors anyway, the SEC can file a lawsuit against them.

 Before we wrap this Margex review up, let’s make a short brief of the whole article:

 Margex is a true refreshment in the crypto derivatives space.
-The platform offers low fees, high leverage and security standards.
-It also protects its traders from unfair liquidations and requires no KYC.
+The platform offers low fees, high leverage, and security standards.
+It also protects its traders from unfair liquidation price and requires no KYC.

 If you are not fond of Margex, here is a list of potential crypto margin exchanges that can be good alternatives: